MikeGruz/mikegruz.github.io/_posts/2017-03-16-mapping-in-R.md

 Note that the use of GIS shapefiles is a rich and varied concept that a person (like me) has no business messing around with.
 Still, we'll proceed.

+Note that I pulled the "aea" projection parameters from [Kris Eberwein's](https://github.com/keberwein) Github Gist on [Map Projections for the USA.](https://gist.github.com/keberwein/de42982e18e242804c97a728c0ad5535) Like I said, I have no business in the business of GIS.

 ```r